-Banco Finantia whilst "parent company" is subject to supervision on a consolidated basis and, as such, is responsible for providing information on all the elements that are necessary for the supervision and maintenance of the Group internal control system.
-Regarding Risk Management, Board of Directors of Banco Finantia is responsible for establishing and monitoring the Group's Risk Management Model.
+Banco Finantia whilst "parent company is responsible for providing all the information necessary for supervision and for maintenance of the Group internal control system and providing information at an individual and consolidated level.
+With regard to Risk Management, Banco Finantia's Board of Directors is responsible for establishing and monitoring the Group's Risk Management Model, as summarized below.